SAIC-iSmart-API/saic-python-mqtt-gateway/README.md

 ## openWB integration

 The state-of-charge (SoC) can be provided over MQTT to an [openWB wallbox](https://openwb.de).
-By default the SoC is also published to the topic: openWB/set/lp/1/%Soc This topic can also be changed in the configuration.
+To activate this, you need to provide the Mapping of VIN to openWB charging point.
+With this information the gateway can also detect that the vehicle is charging.

 Just configure the MQTT gateway to connect to the MQTT broker which is running on your openWB and enable SoC over MQTT in the openWB.